• Buying and Selling FAQs in Rhode Island

 What should I do if I'm selling my car to someone in another state?

 Selling out-of-state is the same as selling in-state.
-If your car is less than ten years old, you have to do the following:
+You will have to do the following:

 • Include the car's current odometer reading